Photo: Bronwyn and Ruby by Lisa Trocchi

 I do not deny there may in some very rare instances be a connection between tethered oral tissues and effective breastfeeding.
 What I am doing is to recommend caution and ask for a more rigorous and a more open dialogue between professionals and between mothers over what the evidence reveals with regard to these surgical procedures.

-Babies and their mothers are vulnerable, their protection is paramount, even if saying so has cost me a lot of friends as well as my job.
+Babies and their mothers are vulnerable, their protection is paramount.

 My tongue won’t be tied.